-When you start looking for a combi boiler price you will quickly find just how much the quotes can differ.
+When you start looking for a combi boiler price you will quickly find just how much quotes can differ.
 A number of different factors have an impact on the size of the bill.
 We will go over some of the most important ones here so you can get an idea of what to look for.

 Different price groups

-The first thing you should do when looking at boilers is to break them down into different price groups.
+The first thing you should do when looking for a new combi boilers is to break them down into different price groups.
 Generally there will be four different ones: